 The next time we visit Crystal Bridges Museum, I want to hike the inviting trails that wind around the 120 acres of native Ozark forest.
 With natural springs, streams, and myriad native plants and animals, there are approximately 3.5 miles of well-maintained hiking/biking trails to explore.
 We did the art walk, where we stumbled upon a gigantic sculpture of a deer that gave us pause.

 “And all this time we thought everything was bigger in Texas,” my husband said.

 Walking into downtown Bentonville, we visited the original Walmart 5 & 10 cents store (formerly a Ben Franklin’s), now a museum located in the spot where Sam opened his store.
-It was a real treat to tour the museum, like opening a time capsule to view all the family photos, Mrs. Walton’s wedding gown, Sam’s pickup truck, and a recreation of his office left just as it was when he was there.
+It was a real treat to tour the museum.
+Almost like opening a time capsule to view all the family photos, Mrs. Walton’s wedding gown, Sam’s pickup truck, and a recreation of his office left just as it was when he was there.

-That night we dined on gourmet Southern comfort food at The Preacher’s Son, a fine restaurant located in an old church building.
+That night we dined on gourmet Southern comfort food at The Preacher’s Son.
+Its a fine restaurant located in an old church building.
 We didn’t tell the preacher, but we discovered a Speakeasy down in the basement (next to the restrooms).
 However, we opted to stroll back over to Spark Café for a banana split or ice cream cone instead.